infinum/android-handbook/Project architecture/MVVM.md

 > All methods of SharedFlow are thread-safe and can be safely invoked from concurrent coroutines without external synchronization.

-SharedFlow is a perfect match when we are working with events.
+SharedFlow is the perfect choice when dealing with events.
 With SharedFlow, we avoid the trouble of handling resubscriptions (the cases when we want to do a certain action only once, such as showing toasts, Snackbar, navigating between fragments, etc.).
 SharedFlow behaves as a hot flow and it emits values to all consumers that collect from it.

 ### LiveData vs Flow vs StateFlow vs SharedFlow